cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-05-08-evaluation-metrics-for-ml-based-financial-fraud-detection-models.md

 \text{FPR} = \frac{FP}{TN + FP} = \frac{50}{1000} = 0.05 \text{ or } 5\%
 $$

-FNR is the fraction of fraudulent transactions that were missed (false negatives) out of all actual fraud cases.
+False Negative Rate (FNR) is the fraction of fraudulent transactions that were missed (false negatives) out of all actual fraud cases.

 For example, if there were 1000 actual fraud cases and the model missed 20 of them, then: